Tim-Abwao/named-entity-extractor/README.md

-# A simple program for text mining using spaCy NLP
+# Basic text mining using spaCy NLP
-[SpaCy](https://spacy.io/) is a powerful, user-friendly, open-source Natural Language Processing package in Python made by [Explosions AI](https://explosion.ai/).

-Text to be processed will be derived from documents using `tika-python`.
-[Apache Tika](http://tika.apache.org) can extract text and metadata from hundreds of file types.
+[SpaCy](https://spacy.io/) is a powerful, user-friendly, open-source Natural Language Processing package in Python, made by [Explosions AI](https://explosion.ai/).
+Text to be processed will be extracted from documents using [tika-python](https://github.com/chrismattmann/tika-python).

-[tika-python](https://github.com/chrismattmann/tika-python) connects over the internet to the Tika REST server, but you can optionally install Apache Tika locally on your system.
+[Apache Tika](http://tika.apache.org) can extract text and metadata from "*over a thousand different file types*".
+The `tika-python` package connects over the internet to the Tika REST server; but you can optionally run the tika server locally (preferred here).

 ## Prerequisites
 - Basic knowledge of **Python** and **jupyter notebooks**.
-- **Apache Tika** is a **Java** module: you'll need to have Java installed.
+- **Apache Tika** is a [Java]('https://www.java.com/en/')-based program: you'll need to have Java installed.

 ## Getting Started
-Download the files, and set up a virtual environment with:
+1. Download the files, and set up a virtual environment:

 ``` bash
 git clone https://github.com/Tim-Abwao/spaCy-Text-App.git
 cd spaCy-Text-App